-Figure 8 shows the overall TVLA analysis on the RSA decryption algorithm.
+In the secure boot solution, the RSA algorithm is used to encrypt the ephemeral secret session key on the target FPGA using a public RSA key for transmission to the SmartFusion2 FPGA where it is decrypted using the private key.
+RSA Figure 8 shows the overall TVLA analysis on the RSA decryption algorithm.
 3500 traces are collected over the first 16 square and multiply operations.
-Plot b in Figure 8 shows a definitive passing result over all traces collected.
+Plot b in the same figure shows a definitive passing result over all traces collected.

-TVLA Test for AES
+C. TVLA test for AES

 Conventional AES is used to encrypt the final configuration image that is stored in PROM and subsequently uploaded and decrypted by the Boot-0 boot-loader upon each power-up cycle where it is used to program the target SRAM FPGA using partial reconfiguration.
 The AES decryption algorithm uses protocol level countermeasures based on key updates and key trees described in [15].
 Key updates are scheduled every 4 AES blocks, as per the suggestion in [15].
-This study performs TVLA on the underlying AES block cipher with key-rolling disabled to characterize aggregate information leakage in an unprotected implementation.
-Given the unprotected implementation, the threshold where the t-test statistic crosses 4.5 σ provides a design margin metric.
-The TVLA data for AES decryption is provided in Figure 8.
+This study performs TVLA on the underlying AES block cipher with key-rollinig disabled to characterize aggregate information leakage in an unprotected implementation.
+Given the unprotected implementation, the threshold where the t-test statistic crosses 4.5σ provides a design margin metric.
+The TVLA data for AES decryption is provided in Figure 9.

-Figure 8 • TVLA test results on classical AES block.
-Plot a -voltage measurement of the average of 500 fixed inputs and 500 random inputs.
+Figure 9 : TVLA test results on classical AES block.
+Plot a -volatage measurement of the average of 500 fixed inputs and 500 random inputs.
 Plot b -Welch's t-test statistic between the fixed input data set and the random data set.
 Plot c - Max t-test statistic as a function of the number of traces collected.
 Data presented is over the leakage point with the largest absolute value in plot b